tweag/ormolu/DESIGN.md

         canonical output
    ```

-   Because there is one way to pretty print a parsed program.
-This means
+   Because there is one way to pretty print parsed program.
+This means that
-   that the users won't need to think about the layout at all because it'll
+   the users won't need to think about the layout at all because it'll be
-   be 100% determined by the pretty-printer after the transformation.
+   100% determined by the pretty-printer after the transformation.

 2. The code is easier to read and debug.
 Pretty-printing functions are very
    straightforward.
 If there is a bug (in pretty-printer, not in parser
-   which Hindent cannot control), it's easy to fix AFAIK.
+   which Hindent cannot control), it's easy to fix AFAIU.

 Hindent is also notable for its ability to handle CPP and inputs that do not
 constitute complete modules.
 It splits input stream into so-called “code